lcreid/devise-bootstrap-form/CONTRIBUTING.md

 1. `rails db:prepare`.
 1. Update the `web` line of `Procfile.dov` to: `web: env RUBY_DEBUG_OPEN=true bin/rails server -b 0.0.0.0`.
 1. `bin/dev`.
+1. Follow the instructions in the [above section](#manual-and-exploratory-testing).
+1. Restart the server.

 ## Gotchas